TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 within the controller is responsible for this request.
 As Extbase knows the names and types of the action's arguments, it can create objects from the incoming data.
 This operation will be described in detail in the section "Argument mapping" later on.
-Now the main step for us is as
+Now the main step is as
 follows: The created objects are to be validated.
 That is, the invariants must be checked.
 If all arguments are successfully validated, the extension's requested action is called, and it can continue processing the given objects.
-For example, it might pass it to the view ready for displaying.

 .. tip::